spack/spack/lib/spack/docs/tutorial_packaging.rst

    :lines: 25-
    :language: python

-This is all we need for working mpileaks!
+That's all we need for working mpileaks!
 If we install now we'll see:

 .. code-block:: console